priyadharshinii-k/FaceRecognition/README.md

-#  Face Recognition System using OpenCV and Tkinter
+#  Face Recognition System using LBPH Algorithm

 A Python-based face recognition project that adds an extra layer of security during online transactions.
 The system uses OpenCV for facial detection and recognition, along with a Tkinter-based GUI to simulate transaction outcomes.